LinoMeister/seminar-cggp-alpha-wrap-2/README.md

 - Correct implementation of intersection with offset surface
     - Updated with manual computation of intersection with circle around closest input point
+    - might still note be accurate in some cases!

 - More efficient computation of intersection with offset surface
     - Currently use brute-force appraoch
+    - Improved by reducing search to a bbox

-- Currently use kd-tree to organize points, maybe not the best choice.
+- Currently use kd-tree to organize points, maybe not the best choice?

 ### Core Algorithm